Corporate governance report

-Nolato deviates from one of the points in the Code:
+Nolato deviates from one point of the Code:

-Point 2.4 states that the Chairman of the Nomination Committee should not be the Chairman of the Board or another Board member.
-Nolato’s largest shareholders are of the opinion that the company’s ownership structure, with three families which hold just over 60% of the votes, is best represented in the Nomination Committee by these shareholders together with other large shareholders.
+Point 2.4 states that the Chairman of the Nomination Committee should not be the Chairman of the Board or another Board member, and that no more than one of the Board members on the Nomination Committee may not be independent of the company’s major shareholders.
+Nolato’s largest shareholders are of the opinion that the company’s ownership structure, with three families that hold just over 60% of the votes, is best represented within the Nomination Committee by these shareholders together with other major shareholders.
 Since the representatives of these families have such a large shareholding, they have deemed it to be both natural and necessary that they should also be involved and exercise their shareholders’ interests through representation on both the company’s Nomination Committee and the Board.

 Auditor elected by AGM

 The 2019 Annual General Meeting elected Ernst & Young AB as Nolato’s auditors, with authorised public accountant Joakim Falck as the principal auditor.